the-guitarman/ansible-dustcloud/README.md

 ansible-dustcloud
 =================

-Version: 0.0.1
+Version: 0.1.0

-**Attention:** This is an after work project and n either it's finished nor it's ready for production usage.
+**Attention:** This is an after work project only.
-It's under development.

 Installs the software to root your roborock vacuum cleaner, to disconnect it from the Xiaomi cloud and to use it with your own private dustcloud.
 The dustcloud supports some roborock devices only.
 For more information please see: [github.com/dgiese/dustcloud](https://github.com/dgiese/dustcloud)

+Workflow:
+1. Downloads and installs the required packages and software to the remote host
+2. Creates the new firmware for your roborock vacuum cleaner
+3. Connects the remote host to the reseted roborock wifi
+4. Starts the flash script
+  - Disables the remote host LAN devices of the remote host, except lo and wlan-device
+  - Flashes the new firmware to the roborock vacuum cleaner asynchronous
+  - Enables the remote host LAN devices of the remote host, except lo and wlan-device
+5. Prints next todos you have to do manually

 This role is heavily inspired by this german blog post [german blog post](https://maker-tutorials.com/xiaomi-roborock-saugroboter-raspberry-pi-hack-root/).